-I’ve been contacted by a few people who’ve seen my travel photos on Instagram asking for an itinerary of things to do in Samoa in the past and since one of my friends is leaving for Samoa this week and I’m a good friend (sometimes! haha :P ) who wants him to try be a tourist in his own country, I thought I’d attempt a blog post of MY favorite things to do in Upolu that I have done myself or have on my list of things I’d like to do next time I visit!
+I’ve been asked by a few people who’ve seen my travel photos on Instagram asking for an itinerary of things to do in Samoa in the past so I thought I’d attempt a blog post of MY favorite things to do in Upolu that I have done myself or have on my list of things I’d like to do next time I visit!

 This is by no means the best list or the must do list, it’s just my own personal list of things I love.
 Read the dot points below & if you’re interested I have elaborated on some of them even further down.

 If I have missed something that you love, please feel free to share in the comments for everyone else to see!
 Fa’afetai tele lava Friends & Fams :)

 Things I have done

 - Visit a natural ‘water slide’ at Papaseea Sliding Rocks